iseft/recipe-generator/README.md

 A web application that generates recipes using AI based on ingredients you have on hand.

+> 🦀 **Note:** This is my very first time using Rust!
+The codebase may reflect learning patterns and could benefit from Rust best practices.

 ## Architecture

 This project uses **Domain-Driven Design (DDD)** with **Clean Architecture** principles, organized by feature modules: